Krull (film): Plot

+Another changeling is instructed by the Beast to seduce Colwyn.
+This is meant to convince Lyssa that Colwyn does not love her.
+However, he rejects the changeling's advances, and Lyssa – witnessing this through a vision provided by the Beast — affirms that love triumphs over might.
+The Beast, though, forces her to consider marrying him so that he will halt the Slayers' attacks.

 Ynyr leaves the group to seek the Widow of the Web, an enchantress who loved Ynyr long ago and was exiled to the lair of the Crystal Spider for murdering their only child.
 The Widow reveals where the Black Fortress will be at sunrise.
-She also gives Ynyr the sand from the enchanted hourglass that kept the Crystal Spider from attacking her and will keep the badly injured Ynyr alive on his journey back to the group.
-As the Crystal Spider attacks the Widow, Ynyr flees the web and returns to the group to reveal the location of the Black Fortress.
+She also gives Ynyr the sand of an enchanted hourglass to keep the Crystal Spider at bay and the injured Ynyr alive.
+As the Crystal Spider attacks the Widow, Ynyr returns to the group to reveal the location of the Black Fortress.
 As he speaks, he loses the last of the sand and dies.

-The group captures and rides magical Fire Mares to reach the Black Fortress before it teleports again.
+The group captures and rides magical Fire Mares to reach the Black Fortress.
 The Slayers at the Fortress kill Rhun, while Rell sacrifices himself to hold open the crushing spaceship doors long enough to allow the others to enter.
-The Slayers shoot Quain and Nennog, and Kegan sacrifices his life to save Torquil as they journey through the Fortress.
-When Ergo and Titch get separated from the others and are attacked by the Slayers, Ergo magically transforms into a tiger to kill the Slayers and save Titch's life.
+Quain, Nennog, and Kegan are killed as they make their way through the fortress.
+Ergo transforms into a tiger to save Titch from a Slayers' attack.
 Colwyn, Torquil, Bardolph, and Oswyn are trapped inside a large dome.
-Colwyn attempts to open a hole in the dome with the Glaive, while the other three search for any other way out.
-The three fall through an opening and are trapped between walls studded with huge spikes, which kill Bardolph.
+The latter three fall through an opening and are trapped between walls studded with huge spikes, which kill Bardolph.

 Colwyn breaches the dome and finds Lyssa.
-He attacks the Beast, injuring it with the Glaive, which becomes embedded in the Beast's body.
-With nothing to defend themselves against the Beast's counterattack, Lyssa realizes that they must quickly finish the wedding ritual.
-This gives them the linked power to manipulate fire, with which Colwyn slays the Beast.
-The Beast's death frees Torquil and Oswyn from the spike room, and they rejoin Colwyn and Lyssa, then Ergo and Titch.
-Together, they make their way out of the crumbling fortress, the ruins of which is pulled off the planet and into space.
+He attacks the Beast with the Glaive, which becomes embedded in the Beast's body.
+With nothing to defend themselves, Lyssa and Colwyn quickly finish their wedding ritual.
+This gives them the power to manipulate fire, with which Colwyn slays the Beast.
+The Beast's death frees Torquil and Oswyn, and they rejoin Colwyn, Lyssa, Ergo and Titch.
+The survivors make their way out of the crumbling fortress, which is pulled into space.

-Colwyn and Lyssa, now king and queen of the combined kingdom, name Torquil as Lord Marshal.
-As the surviving heroes depart across a field, the narrator repeats the opening prophecy that the son of the queen and her chosen king shall rule the galaxy.
+As the heroes return home, the narrator repeats the prophecy that the son of the queen and king shall rule the galaxy.